 Please take a moment to read the thoughts published by over 70 colleges and universities as they respond to concerns about proficiency-based transcripts.
 Collectively, admissions leaders "overwhelmingly agree that students applying from proficiency-based educational systems will experience no disadvantage in the evaluation and admissions process".
 In addition, admissions leaders were also "enthusiastic about the inclusion of habits of work and cross-curricular knowledge", or habits of mind.

-Mattanawcook Academy has been, and will remain, committed to pursuing the very best proficiency-based systmen we can offer our learners and community.
+Mattanawcook Academy remains committed to pursuing the very best proficiency-based system we can offer our learners and community.
 This is new territory for many people, so it's understandable that people have questions and desire clarity.
 We will continue working to communicate to our learners, parents and community the benefits and opportunities that come with being an invested proficiency-based educational system.